FAQs

 1. Trim Your Tealight Wick

 The tealight candle is the source of heat for your incense holder.
 The length of the candle wick will control how much heat the incense receives.
 A long wick produces a higher flame, higher heat and thus more smoke.
 Inversely, a trimmed, short wick will provide lower heat, resulting in less smoke and a more sustainable fragrance.
 Always trim your tealight wick to 1/8”- 1/4” inch.
-This is the single most important thing if you want to achieve minimal smoke and a pure scent experience.
+This is the single most important thing if you want minimal smoke and a pure scent experience.

 2. Less is More

 Less is more when it comes to natural incense.
 Start with a teaspoon of incense and adjust from there.
-Since the space directly above the tealight candle will be the hottest spot on the incense screen, avoid piling all the incense in the center of the screen.
+Since the space directly above the tealight candle will be the hottest spot on the screen, avoid piling all the incense in the center of the screen.
 Instead, sprinkle the incense over the screen.

 3. Unscented, Tealight Candles